back to top

 2. Dripping Faucets That Aren’t Vulnerable to Freezing

 It’s important to assess which pipes actually need the added protection of dripping.
-Not all faucets need to drip, especially if they are located in areas that are well-insulated or inside the home.
-Dripping indoor faucets or pipes that are already protected from the cold is a waste of water and energy.
+Not all faucets need to drip, especially if they are located in areas that are well-insulate or inside the home.
+Dripping indoor faucets or pipes that are already protect from the cold is a waste of water and energy.
 Focus on faucets that are most vulnerable to freezing, such as outdoor faucets or pipes running through exterior walls or uninsulated crawl spaces.

 3. Only Dripping One Faucet